-In just a couple of days we are heading to Costa Rica for a long weekend of sun and fun!
-I started packing yesterday cause I’m just so excited for this trip!
+In just a couple of days I am heading to Costa Rica for a long weekend of sun and fun!
+I started packing yesterday cause I'm just so excited for this trip!

-We’ve got a canopy zip line tour planned, a volcano hike, sunset tubing and sunset horseback riding.
-Plus lots of beach and pool time and just some quality time together to reconnect and rejuvenate. ❤️
+We've got a canopy zip line tour planned, a volcano hike, sunset tubing and sunset horseback riding.
+Plus lots of beach and pool time.

 Today I’m sharing with you a new favorite meatless Monday dinner.

 This quick and easy vegetarian curry is bright, beautiful, full of flavor and has tons of freshness. 💚

 It’s easy enough for a weeknight but also so satisfying.

 And it’s perfect for a lightened up meal here in January. 👍

 Today's vegetarian curry is made without coconut milk.
 I’ve had curry with it and I like that too, but this is just my easy go-to with ingredients I always have on hand.

 (But if you want to use coconut milk to make this vegan, I've got details for you on that in the notes.
 This recipe is also naturally gluten-free as is.)